saligrama/securescope/README.md

 ENV VERIFY_NONCE true
 ```

-> Note that it would still be possible for student code to modify `results.json` *even after the nonce is added* by using `inotify` events to watch for changes to `results.json`.
+Note that it would still be possible for student code to modify `results.json` *even after the nonce is added* by using `inotify` events to watch for changes to `results.json`.
 To prevent this attack, Securescope can use `seccomp` to block the `inotify_add_watch` system call; enable this by setting the `SECCOMP_BLOCK_INOTIFY` environment variable to `true`.

->
-> **This is also disabled by default** to prevent interference with client autograder code that may depend on `inotify`.
+**This is also disabled by default** to prevent interference with client autograder code that may depend on `inotify`.

 ## Usage

 Usage of Securescope should work the same way as [extending a base Gradescope autograder docker image](https://gradescope-autograders.readthedocs.io/en/latest/manual_docker/).

+Currently, an Ubuntu 22.04 image is [available on Docker Hub](https://hub.docker.com/r/saligrama/securescope/).
+More builds to come soon.

+**Securescope is a drop-in replacement for Gradescope's base Docker images**.
+By default, all security features are disabled for backwards compatibility with existing autograder code.
+When you enable each feature, make sure you make the suggested modifications to your autograder code in order to maintain functionality and to take full advantage of the feature.

 For example, see the following Dockerfile.

 ```Docker
 ARG BASE_REPO=saligrama/securescope